dyhes/zulip/docs/subsystems/logging.md

 # Logging and error reporting

-Having a good system for logging error reporting is essential to making a large project like Zulip successful.
+Having a good system for logging error reporting is essential to making a large project like Aloha successful.
 Without reliable error reporting, one has to rely solely on bug reports from users in order to produce a working product.